New antibiotic targets only gram-negative bacteria, sparing the gut

 Novel antimicrobials are both difficult to develop and generally underfunded because of a complex web of financial and regulatory disincentives.
 Hergenrother hopes that he’ll be able to license lolamicin or start a company around it.
 “We just wanted to get it into the right hands,” he says.
 But those hands will have a monumental task: further tweaking the compound to make sure that resistance doesn’t develop faster than the antibiotic can become useful.

-When the Hergenrother group grew colonies of Escherichia colii, K. pneumoniae, and Enterobacter cloacae in favorable conditions alongside lolamicin, resistance quickly appeared.
+When the Hergenrother group grew colonies of Escherichia coli, K. Pneumoniae, and Enterobacter cloacae in favorable conditions alongside lolamicin, resistance quickly appeared.
 The bacteria were changing individual amino acids in the LolC and LolE proteins, making it harder for the antibiotic to mess with their ability to transport lipoproteins across the membranes.

 Whoever takes on lolamicin will need to do more chemistry work to improve the compound’s ability to bind to those bacteria, says Lynn Silver, a longtime antibiotics developer who now consults for pharmaceutical companies.
 She reviewed the paper independently and was not involved in the research.